mpicbg-csbd/unet-smfish-seg/notes/notes.md

 By making the step length between patches an integer multiple of the largest max-pooling pixel size (= 2^d) we get perfectly smooth images!

+**But actually the best solution is probably to sample patches from different max-pooling grids and average the results.**

 Remaining issues:

 - What caused the square artifacts in the individual patches?
   + Hypothesis: failing to normalize X.
 + Where & Why are CPU & GPU different?
 Is GPU deterministic?
   * Hypothesis: GPU will introduce small random noise in output, uncorrelated with signal.

 # PROBLEM: memory easily exhausted when I run tensorflow from iPython (on my mac)

 and now CUDNN_STATUS_INTERNAL_ERROR ggguguugggg

-# TEST: Make sure new big dataset runs...
-What kind of improvement do I expect to find?
+# Problem: What kind of improvement do I expect to find with the new data?

+I don't know, even roughly, what kind of improvement to expect with the new data.
+Should the (validation) loss decrease?

+Each of the following problems will cause poor predictions...

 How do I know if my model is powerful enough?
 - Can it overfit?
 Use crossvalidation to know when you're overfitting and by how much.
 How do I know if I have enough data?
 - Does the validation loss saturate as a function of training set size?
 How do I know if my data is high quality?
 - dunno...
 If my datapoints overlap in my featurespace, then they are inconsistently labeled, according to those features, so either I need a better featurespace, or I need a better labeling. "label noise" is a term that exists.
 Usually, we take our labels to be exactly correct, and any overlap in featurespace means we either need a better, more descriptive featurespace, or we've reached the maximum predictive capability of the featurespace + model that we have.
+If our labels are noisy/meaningless, then even the most powerful/accurate model won't be able to predict well (on training? or vali?) **We can try artificially introducing label noise!** If we introduce different amounts of label noise into the training data then we can see how the prediction quality responds...
+This should tell us something...
+If we compare to a perfectly-labeled artifical dataset, then we should be able to figure out how poor our manual-labels are?

-# Saving tiffs in an ImageJ compatible way is Hell.
+# PROBLEM: Saving tiffs in an ImageJ compatible way is Hell.

 Is there any way of saving a ZYXC image with C=2? with Uints?
 Floats?

 A float16(36,2,800,800) is interpreted by imagej as (72,800,800) z-stack...
 A float16(2,36,800,800) doesn't open, and gives the error "can't open 16-bit floats"...
 A uint16 works the same as above.
 If I use uint16(36,2,800,800) I can get a z and channel dimensions if I open with BIOformats (huzzah!), but I get the 1st image repeated 72 times if I just drag n' drop... wtf.
+But not every time!
+Now BioFormats goes back to reshaping the array as a (large, x, y) patch